rawiriblundell/sh_libpath/README.md

 This function currently deals only with files.
 You tell it to look at a file, if that file is found it sources it.
 Otherwise it's not fatal.
 It's a lazy-loader, in other words.

-Some scripts are built with a lot of logic for figuring out weird and tricky thing.
+Some scripts are built with a lot of logic for figuring out weird and tricky things.
 You can save a lot of repeat processing by wrapping that logic up behind a var, and putting that var into a config file.
 At the start of your script, you load the config file (or you don't) and it short-circuits various pieces of logic, leading to a more efficient run.

 For example, I once proposed this code for the checkmk project, to replace some hairy, hackish and non-portable code they already had: